“Green infrastructure doesn’t work well in the winter.”

 This all too common trope couldn’t be further from reality.
 From rain gardens and bioretention basins to permeable pavements and infiltration basins, green infrastructure BMPs have successfully shown their ability to manage and treat stormwater, even in cold-weather climates.

 Of course, like all things, green infrastructure is not immune from winter’s wrath.
-In Virginia, Maryland, and Washington, D.C., where Muller, Inc. operates, freezing temperatures, snow, and ice routinely take their toll on the living infrastructure.
+In Virginia, Maryland, Pennsylvania, North Carolina, West Virginia, Delaware, and Washington, D.C., where Muller, Inc. operates, freezing temperatures, snow, and ice routinely take their toll on the living infrastructure.

 Fortunately, maintenance and planning can ensure your green infrastructure BMPs are ready to endure the effects of winter.